Find your care

 At UCLA, the Pediatric Noninvasive Cardiology Laboratory maintains a close collaboration with the Department of Radiology and the Section of Diagnostic Cardiovascular Imaging (DCVI), together providing cutting-edge cardiac MRI and MR angiography, cardiac CT and PET/nuclear imaging for patients with congenital cardiac abnormalities.
-DCVI is a multidisciplinary program including attending radiologists, MR and CT physicists/engineers, bioengineering, basic-science researchers, and clinical and research fellows.
-In addition, there are expert MR and CT services to adult and pediatric patients throughout the UCLA Health Enterprise and oversees training of specialist MR and CT technologists.
+DCVI is a multidisciplinary program that includes attending radiologists, MR physicists and engineers, basic-science researchers, and clinical and research fellows.
+The section provides advanced cardiovascular MR and CT services to adult and pediatric patients throughout the UCLA Health Enterprise and oversees training of specialist MR and CT technologists.
 The program is directed by Dr. J. Paul Finn and staffed by specialized clinical faculty including Drs.
 Stefan Ruehm, John Moriarty, Ashley Prosper, Arash Bedayat, Cameron Shabani and Pierangelo Renella.

-In addition to clinical care and teaching, DCVI conducts world-class research, are funded by the NIH and contribute to technologic advancements in the field.
-A strong link exists with multiple collaborating research groups both within the US, and internationally.
+In addition to providing clinical care and teaching, members of the DCVI section conduct world-class research, are funded by the NIH and contribute to technologic advancements in the field.
+A strong link exists with multiple collaborating research groups both within the US and internationally.